 Then the coffee growers sell their coffee beans to the federation, which takes care of the exportation.

 Many local farmers are located in the Zona Cafetera (Armenia, Pereira, Manizales) and the Department of Antioquia.

 Did you know the Castafiore Emeralds (cf Tintin) probably come from Colombia?
 Indeed, the country accounts for more than 60% of the global market!

 Most of the mines are located in the eastern Andes, but buyers usually met in Cartagena de Indias.

 21. An artist in love with generous shapes

-Fernando Botero is a world famous artist whose works are exposed in many countries.
-He is well-known to give generous curves to his sculptures.
+Fernando Botero is a world-famous artist whose works are exposed in many countries.
+He is well-known to give generous curves to his sculptures and paintings.

-They look like balloon fill up with air and ready to explode.
+His sculptures look like balloons fill up with air and ready to explode.